0x20/hackerspace-blueprint/pact/README.md

 The pact == code of conduct.

+**Note:** For now the goal of this page is to collect ideas that YOU think should be part of the code of conduct for the space.
+Each of the points will be agreed upon using [group decision model](decision.md#members-group).

 Basically we've come the observation that "*use common sense*" and "*be excellent*" don't always suffice as a *code of conduct*.
 This is because different people have different realities, different values and morals.
 We think this diversity is a good thing.
 However in a communal context where these realities clash with eachother it creates friction and conflict.

 So the need for basic rules arose, this is an attempt to define these rules.